Package 'themis'

 Details

-This method retains the points from the majority class which have the smallest mean distance to the k nearest points in the minority class.
+This step implements the NearMiss-1 algorithm.
+It retains the points from the majority class which have the smallest mean distance to the k nearest points in the minority class.

 When used in modeling, users should strongly consider using the option skip = TRUE so that the extra sampling is not conducted outside of the training set.